AngelDHackerman/BTC-ETH_Data_Analysis/README.md

    - The S&P 500 showed relatively stable trends, highlighting resilience compared to BTC's heightened sensitivity to global market conditions.
    - **Correlation Insight**: The correlation between BTC and the S&P 500 **slightly weakened (0.60)** during this period but remained positive, suggesting partial market alignment amidst external shocks. **(See [Figure 6, lower section](#figure-6))**

+<a id='Economic-crisis'></a>

+4. **Economic Crisis (2023–2024)**:
+   - BTC demonstrated significant growth and maintained a higher price trajectory, reflecting increased interest from speculative investors seeking alternative assets. **(See [Figure 7, upper section](#figure-7))**
+   - The S&P 500 displayed stable trends with gradual recovery, **reinforcing its role as an indicator of economic stability.**
+   - **Correlation Insight**: Correlation **strengthened (0.90)** during this period, indicating **increasing interdependence between BTC and traditional markets** as BTC becomes more integrated into global finance. **(See [Figure 7, lower section](#figure-7))**

+<a id='volumen-analysis'></a>

+5. **Volume Analysis**:
+   - BTC trading volume surged during periods of high price volatility, showing sensitivity to market events.
+   - S&P 500 volumes, though less volatile, also increased during market uncertainty.
+   - Overall, seems like the correlation "volumen trading-price" between bitcoin and S&P 500 is **Not very strong** and they are barely correlated. **(See [Figure 8](#figure-8))**

+### The "Red Shadow" in Correlation Graphs

+The **red shadow** in the correlation graphs represents the **confidence interval** for the linear regression line.
+This interval indicates the range within which the true regression line is likely to fall with a certain level of confidence (typically 95%). **A narrower red shadow** suggests **higher confidence** and less variability in the data, while a **wider shadow** indicates **greater uncertainty and variability** in the relationship between BTC and the S&P 500 prices.

+These observations and graphical insights collectively highlight how BTC and the S&P 500 respond under various economic conditions, demonstrating distinct behaviors and evolving correlations over time.

 ### **Simple Words**:
 - **📊 So, is the correlation between Bitcoin and the S&P 500 higher during periods of economic crisis?**